 My experience as a neurodivergent therapist has been an ever-evolving process.
 I was trained using the medical model.
 While previous researches provide valuable information, I have always felt the traditional interventions lack some ingredients to truly support my clients and myself.
 As I listen to more clients and their families through the years, I have come to realize the impact that the environment/society has on us and our experiences.

 Neurodiversity is important for any society to have, and a person's neurodivergence, although negatively interpreted because of its' definition,

 Maria Bernadette Street, MPsy.
-(Clin.), RP (CRPO) of Street Therapy
+(Clin.), RP (CRPO) of Street Therapy, September 2021

 "I never teach my pupils; I only attempt to provide the conditions